Environment Scaling for Interactive Agentic Experience Collection: A Survey: Stage 3: Feedback

 \subsection{Robustness Scaling}

-Feedback robustness scaling requires the environment to provide more stable and reliable reward signals.
-Regarding the robustness of the reward itself, signals may be noisy, or face the challenge of reward hacking, which refers to agents learning undesirable and tricky behavioral patterns that obtain high reward without achieving the intended goals \citep{miao2024inform,liu2024rrm,farquhar2025monamyopicoptimizationnonmyopic,fu2025reward,tarek2025reward}.
-For the former issue, some approaches generate soft probabilistic rewards with generative verifiers to mitigate noise in rewards \citep{lin2024navigating,su2025crossingrewardbridgeexpanding}.
-And as for the latter, frameworks such as MONA \citep{farquhar2025monamyopicoptimizationnonmyopic} try to mitigate reward hacking problem by evaluating the future utility of actions through an overseer, thus constraining unstable behaviors while preserving explainability. \citet{huang2025reinforcement} develops a reward hacking defense rubric that penalizes sycophantic praise towards user prompts and overly flattering self-assessments in responses, encouraging the model to produce more substantive content.

-Apart from reward robustness, interaction robustness at environment-level is also crucial, since it is common for environmental instabilities (e.g., delays, crashes, corrupted tool outputs) to undermine feedback reliability and degrade the training process.
+Feedback robustness requires the environment to provide stable and reliable reward signals. \textit{Reward-level robustness} concerns the stability of the reward itself, since such signals may be inherently noisy or susceptible to hacking (agents learning undesirable and tricky behavioral patterns that obtain high rewards without achieving the intended goals).
+To mitigate noise, \citet{lin2024navigating} and \citet{su2025crossingrewardbridgeexpanding} generate soft probabilistic rewards with generative verifiers.
+To prevent reward hacking, \citet{farquhar2025monamyopicoptimizationnonmyopic} evaluates the future utility of actions through an overseer, constraining unstable behaviors while preserving explainability. \citet{huang2025reinforcement} develops a defense rubric that penalizes sycophantic praise toward user prompts and overly flattering self-assessments in responses, encouraging the model to produce more substantive content. \textit{Environment-level robustness} is also crucial for agents, as environmental instabilities (e.g., delays, crashes, corrupted tool outputs) may also undermine feedback reliability and degrade the training process.
 To handle such failures, Trinity-RFT \citep{pan2025trinityrftgeneralpurposeunifiedframework} proposes asynchronous inference and retry mechanisms, while \citet{tongyidr} employs caching, retrying failed calls, and switching to similar providers to prevent corrupted trajectories.
+Both approaches contribute underlying frameworks that ensure stable feedback.

-Looking ahead, future reward design should prioritize both efficacy and the prevention of hacking through tricky patterns, and greater attention should be paid to the design of more robust system.
+\paragraph{\emojienvisage~Future Frontiers} Future reward designs should prioritize both efficacy and the prevention of hacking through tricky patterns, with greater attention also given to the development of more robust feedback mechanisms and underlying frameworks.